zachholt/tailwind/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.
+All code that was worked is located in this page.tsx file.

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+## Project Specifics

+This project focused on create, using and modifying tailwind classes.
+Located in the tailwind.config.ts are tailwind system changes and extensions to color, border radius, and the backgroundImage.
+In addition are breakpoints to help chaneg the styliing of the page based on screen size.
+This is used for the header as a starting point and is not implemented fully and/or correctly, but its a start.
+A button is also used to demonstrate an animation using tailwind.
+The button is using basic javascript to change text when clicked.
+The globals contains a color change for links when hovering over.

 ## Learn More